sanjanamelkote/candies_ranked/README.md

 ![pie chart](https://media.journalism.berkeley.edu/upload/2020/08/1597176374ecb9ed5.png)

-Out of the 85 top ranked candies, 37 were chocolate based, 36 were fruity, 11 were neither chocolate nor fruit based, and 1 was both — tootsie rolls!
+Out of the 85 top ranked candies, 37 were chocolate based, 36 were fruity, 11 were neither chocolate nor fruit based, and 1 was both chocolatey and fruity — tootsie rolls!

 ![price and popularity](https://media.journalism.berkeley.edu/upload/2020/08/1597128867b2a4275.png)